JohnScience/const_trait_impl/README.md

 ## Known limitations

-Currently, type parameters (like `T` in `T: ~const TraitName + ?Sized`) get "unconsted" only when they belong to the trait implementation, i.e. when they are in `<..>` or in the `where` clause of the trait implementation.
-[Items](https://docs.rs/syn/latest/syn/enum.ImplItem.html) in the trait implementation currently don't get "unconsted".
+Currently, type parameters (like `T` in `T: ~const TraitName + ?Sized`) get "unconsted" only when

+1. they belong to the trait implementation, i.e. when they are in `<..>` or in the `where` clause of the trait implementation;
+2. they belong to the signatures of methods and associated functions;

+Other [Items](https://docs.rs/syn/latest/syn/enum.ImplItem.html) in the trait implementation currently don't get "unconsted".

 # License